Sylvia Fowles: Minnesota Lynx (2015–2022)

 In 2020, the season was delayed and shortened to 22 games in a bubble at IMG Academy due to the COVID-19 pandemic.
 On July 29, 2020, Fowles grabbed her 3,357th career rebound during the second game of the 2020 season to surpass Rebekkah Brunson, who happened to be the assistant coach of the Lynx at the time, and became the WNBA all-time leading rebounder.
 She finished the game with 15 points and 10 rebounds, bringing her total career rebounds to 3,360.
 On August 14, 2020, Fowles suffered a calf injury and was ruled out indefinitely, causing her to miss the rest of the regular season.
 Fowles would make her return just in time for the playoffs.
 The Lynx finished 14–8 with the number 4 seed, receiving a bye to the second round.
 In the second round elimination game, the Lynx beat the Phoenix Mercury 80–79, advancing the franchise back to the semi-finals.
 However, in the semi-finals, they would get swept by the Seattle Storm who would end up being the eventual champions, Fowles was unable to play for the entire series.

 In 2021 Fowles won her fourth WNBA Defensive Player of the Year joining Tamika Catchings as the only player with 4 Defensive Player of the Year Awards averaging a career high 1.8 steals and also averaging 1.8 blocks.
 During that season, she was named to The W25, the league's official list of the top 25 players of its first 25 seasons.

+Fowles retired from the WNBA after the 2022 season with the Lynx.
+The WNBA bestowed the Kim Perrot Sportsmanship Award to Fowles in her final season in 2022.
+The Minnesota Lynx retired her jersey on June 11, 2023.
+In 2023, the Lynx also created the Sylvia Fowles Altruism Award for the Lynx player who "best embodies the altruistic traits of kindness, selflessness and overall regard for the well-being of others throughout the community."
+The award is decided by a panel of team staff and players.
+In 2023, Fowles was also honored as part of the All-25 Team of the top 25 players in the team's history.

+It was announced in November of 2024 that Fowles was named to the class of 2025 Women's Basketball Hall of Fame.